What Physical Care Actually Buys You in a Virtual-First World

 What This Means for Your Real Estate Decision

 The patients showing up at a practice like this aren't walking past your storefront and deciding to come in.
 They aren't being routed by a primary care funnel either, because in most of these models the practice is the primary care.
 They are showing up because a friend told them about you.
 Because a family member is already a patient.
 Because another provider in their life — a therapist, an OB, a sports medicine doc — sent them to you.
-Because the model itself was the draw.
+The model itself is the draw.

 That changes what your real estate is paying for.
 You aren't paying for foot traffic.
 You aren't paying for visibility from a busy intersection.
 You are paying for the right environment for a relationship-driven practice — a place patients want to come back to, and a place clinicians want to spend their days in.